- Anyone can get meningitis, but teens have a higher risk

 - Slight fever

 These discomforts are usually temporary but may last for a few days.
 It is uncommon to have side effects from vaccines.
-Serious allergic reactions are rare (hives, swelling of the face/throat, dizziness, weakness, fast heartbeat) that would start within a few minutes-1 hr. after the shot is given and require medical care right away.
+Serious allergic reactions are rare (hives, swelling of the face/throat, dizziness, weakness, fast heartbeat) and start within a few minutes-1 hr. after the shot is given and require medical care right away.

 Is there any reason why I should wait or not get the meningococcal vaccine?